ctrl-mark/ctrl-mark/README.md

 ctrl-mark ⌨️
 =======
 Hello, my name is Mark.
-I am a technical support specialist with an education in software and web development.
+I am a technical support specialist with an education in software development.
+I like to develop websites, bots, and APIs in my spare time.

 - 💻 I’m currently working on frontend development projects.
 - :fire: I am open to collaborating with others.